What is soy ‘milk’?

 5. A vegan alternative to cow’s milk

-Some fortified plant ‘milks’ (but not many) are now also fortified with iodine in the form of potassium iodide, but this may not necessarily be at the same levels as you’d achieve from dairy milk.
-Always check labels to ensure you know the nutritional contribution of the product you choose.
+Some fortified plant ‘milks’ are also fortified with iodine in the form of potassium iodide, but this may not be at the same levels as you’d find in dairy milk.
+Always check the label to ensure you know the nutritional contribution of a product.

 Is soy ‘milk’ safe for everyone?

-Soy ‘milk’ is generally recognised as safe for most people unless you have a soy allergy when it should be avoided.
-Soybeans are also considered to be goitrogenic which means they interfere with the activity of the thyroid gland.
+Soy ‘milk’ is generally recognised as safe for most people unless you have a soy allergy, in which case it should be avoided.
+Soya beans are also considered to be goitrogenic, which means they interfere with the activity of the thyroid gland.
 Although in practice this effect may be minimal, if you have a thyroid condition you may wish to minimise your intake in any form.

 The consumption of soy has become controversial over recent years with some animal studies suggesting a link with certain cancers.
-In support of the food’s safety, the European Food Safety Authority has concluded that soy isoflavones do not adversely affect the thyroid, breast or uterus in postmenopausal women.
+With this in mind, the European Food Safety Authority has concluded that soy isoflavones do not adversely affect the thyroid, breast or uterus in postmenopausal women.

-Soya contains anti-nutrients including trypsin inhibitors and phytates, these may inhibit our absorption of some of the bean’s valuable nutrients.
-Soaking or fermenting the soybeans before cooking can minimise these compounds.
+Soya contains anti-nutrients including trypsin inhibitors and phytates, which may inhibit our absorption of some of the bean’s valuable nutrients.
+Soaking or fermenting the soya beans before cooking can minimise these compounds.

-If you have concerns speak to your GP or Registered Dietician before making any changes to your diet.
+If you have any concerns, speak to your GP or Registered Dietician before making any changes to your diet.

 Which milk is right for you?